Still/Life

 Artists' Film Showreel

-The works on view examine the idea of the moving image and its capacity to mutate and evolve, situating it not merely as an object to be seen but as an experience unfolding along the axis of time.
+The works on view examine the idea of the moving image and its capacity to mutate and evolve, situating it not merely as an object to be seen but an experience that unfolds over time.

-By revisiting the static confinement of traditional image-making, the works instead open themselves to temporal flux.
-From time-based sculpture, body art, and drawing to durational performance and site-specific installation, each of them confronts the instability and ephemerality of form.
+The works reflect change and movement.
+From time-based sculpture, body art, and drawing to durational performance and site-specific installation, each confronts the instability and ephemerality of static form.

 Exhibiting artists include: